How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 • Clearing the subject with good grades in the field of study

-• Submitting scores of SAT is essential
+• Submitting scores of the SAT is essential

 When it comes to admission requirements for postgraduate programs at MIT, the requirements may vary according to the course you have opted for.
 In general, the following things should be kept in consideration:

-• Test scores of the GRE and GMAT would be required depending on the course.
+• Test scores of the GRE and GMAT would be required, depending on the course.

 • A well-structured and updated resume is also necessary